Piton: Types

-Materials and evolution
+Development

-Early pitons were made of malleable iron and soft steel and would deform to the shape of the crack when driven into the rock, which worked well in the irregular cracks found on European limestone.
-Soft pitons are difficult to remove without damaging the piton, so they were frequently left in place and became fixed anchor points on a climb.
+Early pitons were made of malleable iron and soft steel and would deform to the shape of a crack when hammered into the rock, which worked well in the irregular cracks found on European limestone.
+Soft pitons are difficult to remove without damaging the piton, so they were left in place and became fixed anchor points on a climb.

-During climbing exploration of the hard granite in Yosemite Valley in the 1950s and 1960s, it was found that soft pitons did not work very well.
+During the exploration of the hard granite in Yosemite Valley in the 1950s and 1960s, it was found that soft pitons did not work well.
 The long routes developed in Yosemite made it impractical and costly to fix routes, and the soft pitons were not durable enough to be placed and removed more than a few times.
 Pitons needed to be removed and used again on subsequent pitches, sometimes many times.
 Leaving gear in place went against the ethics of many climbers.
 John Salathé pioneered designs using hardened steel which were much tougher than the European pitons.
 Salathé's pins, which he developed for a climb of the Lost Arrow, resisted deformation and were easier to remove and reuse, and were durable enough to be reused indefinitely.